IMRICHA/GitForTheFirstTime/README.md

 I have just edited the statements so that I can see the changes....
 I hope I get a good knowledge of it.

 Love Coding!!!
+Hey I am back and adding some more comments...

+That's it lets try.